kentcb/Genesis.Ensure/README.md

 ## What?

 > All Genesis.* projects are formalizations of small pieces of functionality I find myself copying from project to project.
 Some are small to the point of triviality, but are time-savers nonetheless.
+They have a particular focus on performance with respect to mobile development, but are certainly applicable outside this domain.

 **Genesis.Ensure** is a simple library for application authors (_not_ library authors) to facilitate asserting runtime expectations.
 It is delivered as a PCL targeting a wide range of platforms, including: